Do you LOVE America? Of course you do! Celebrate the Fourth of July with a 3D printed patriotic bust of Obama, Washington, or Snowden.

-Edward Snowden Bust
+Happy Fourth of July: Edward Snowden Bust

 Rounding out our list, we have a patriotic bust of Edward Snowden, World Champion Whistle-blower.

-BONUS ITEM: National Anthem GCode
+Happy Fourth of July: National Anthem GCode

 One more thing.
 Did you know that you can use your 3D printer as a musical instrument?